-Reviewed by Maria 2 months ago
+Reviewed by Maria a year ago

 I chose La Luna Del Amazonas because there are a few reviews but not a ton of them.
 I wanted to go where it seemed a little less commercial and the experience less curated.
 La Luna is definitely both of those things, there's a very relaxed, open-ended atmosphere that leaves plenty of room of integrating the medicine on your own.
 You will not find the extensive guided/facilitated integration sessions, it was more like mellow conversations, if you choose, in the hammocks or over herbal tea.